Pawventures

 After researching dozens of cases where dogs were quarantined despite owners thinking they had followed the rules, here are the most common mistakes:

-- Microchip not implanted before vaccinations: The microchip must predate the rabies vaccinations
+4. Microchip not implanted before vaccinations: The microchip must predate the rabies vaccinations on record

-- Missing the 10-day document submission deadline: Documents must be received by Hawaii DOA at least 10 days before arrival
+5. Missing the 10-day document submission deadline: Documents must be received by Hawaii DOA at least 10 days before your dog’s arrival — not 10 days before you submit them

-- Wrong microchip format: Must be ISO 11784/11785 compliant.
-Some older US microchips are not compatible.
+6. Wrong microchip format: Must be ISO 11784/11785 compliant.
+Some older US microchips are not compatible — always verify

-- Arriving outside inspection hours: Your dog will be held until the next inspection period
+7. Arriving outside inspection hours: Your dog will be held until the next inspection period, which may not be until the next morning

 Cost Breakdown